corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

   ),
 );

-// The derived secret is returned as a base64url encoded string. final results =
+// The derived secret is returned as a base64url-encoded string. final results =
     (response.clientExtensionResults?['prf'] as Map?)?['results'] as Map?;
 final secret = results?['first'] as String?;
 ```

-Use `secret` (after base64url decoding it) as key material for your encryption, but never send it to
+Use `secret` (after base64url-decoding it) as key material for your encryption, but never send it to
 your relying party server.

 ## Troubleshooting